lf-edge/eve/docs/APP-CONNECTIVITY.md

 ![packet-flow](./images/eve-app-packet-flow.png)

-Packet received from outside and destined to an application is received via network port and matched against active flows tracked by the [Linux connection tracking subsystem](https://conntrack-tools.netfilter.org/manual.html).
+Packet received from outside and destined to an application is received via a network port and matched against active flows tracked by the [Linux connection tracking subsystem](https://conntrack-tools.netfilter.org/manual.html).
 In case of an app-initiated flow and a local NI (L3, with NAT), inbound packets will match an existing contract entry and the NATed dst IP address and port number will be reversed back